 Breast augmentation surgery:

-Silicone-filled breast implants are filled with soft, elastic gel and are available in a variety of shapes.
-All silicone breast implants are pre-filled and may require a longer incision for implant placement.
+Silicone-filled breast implants are filled with soft, cohesive silicone elastic gel and are available in a variety of shapes.
+All silicone breast implants are pre-filled.
+Cohesive silicone gel implants are form stable.

 Inframammary: Underneath the breast, just above the crease